leonawicz/blog/content/post/2018-04-19-tabr-package-for-guitar-tablature-now-on-cran.md

 Score metadata and accessing LilyPond
 -------------------------------------

 Finally, specify some song metadata to reproduce the original staff: the key of D minor, common time, and the tempo.

 If LilyPond is installed on your system (and added to your system PATH variable on Windows systems), `tab` should call it successfully.
 Alternatively, on Windows, it can be added explicitly by calling `tabr_options`.
 This option to specify the LilyPond path is still available on other systems.
 An example of this is commented out below.
+However, `tabr` will do its best on package load to set these paths in `tabr_options` for you if it can successfully detect a LilyPond installation in a standard file system location, so you may not have to do anything.

 R code
 ------